 Leave It in a Sunny Spot

 Sunlight can bleach certain fabrics, and in other cases cause them to fade and deteriorate over time, so it's important not to leave your sofa in a sunny spot.
-If the back of the piece is exposed to sunlight all the time, it will eventually fade to a lighter color than the front, and vice verse.
+If the back of the piece is exposed to sunlight all the time, it will eventually fade to a lighter color than the front, and vice versa.
 Or if half is in the sun, it will fade to a lighter color than the other half.
 Or if you keep a throw pillow in the same spot, you'll notice a significant difference in color when you remove it.
 Keep your sofa out of the sun, or at least rotate it regularly to keep it looking new.

 Let Stains Set